JZenon13/jbp-rag-chatbot/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run `docker-compose up` to start the application.
+3. Run `docker compose up` to start the application.

 ## Usage